Environment

 CO2 emissions per unit of net sales

-• *1Calculated based on consolidated LTM net sales for the period from January to December of each year (Unaudited by the accounting auditor)
+• *1Calculated based on consolidated net sales for the period from January to December of each year.

 CO2 Reduction Targets